What to do when you encounter these West Virginia wildlife - NewsBreak

 Ticks

 No one wants to think about it, but if you are spending any time outside, especially around woods or tall plants, you are probably more likely to encounter a tick than anything else.
 The most common tick in West Virginia is an American dog tick, which can carry Lyme disease.
-Deer ticks and lone star ticks are also native, according to the WVU Extention office.
+Deer ticks and lone star ticks are also native, according to the WVU Extention office .FOR YOU: The Little Mermaid visits Hilltop Coffee

 Comments / 0